Last Updated on 27/07/2023

 Let them go!
 If you can’t bear the thought of parting with them, get them repaired within the next couple of days.

 It’s amazing how a few simple habits and routines can make a big difference in your day-to-day.
-If you’re wondering how to organise a chaotic life, remember you don’t have to do everything all at once.
+You don’t have to do everything all at once to organise a chaotic life.
 You don’t have to do things perfectly either.
 Just pick one or two areas to start with.
 Create daily micro habits to stay organised, and build from there.